huseyinbayoglu/Continuos-dodgegame-2/readme.md

 ### Reward Function

-The reward function is designed to guide the agent towards the goal while penalizing collisions and encouraging efficient movement.
+The reward function is designed to guide the agent towards the goal efficiently while strongly penalizing collisions.
 The reward is calculated at each step based on the following logic:

-*   **Base Penalty (Per Step):** A small negative reward of `-0.4` is given by default in each step.
-This encourages the agent to complete the episode (either by reaching the target or failing) relatively quickly, discouraging indefinite wandering.
+*   **Base Penalty (Per Step):** A small negative reward of `-0.01` is applied by default at every timestep.
+This encourages the agent to reach the goal or terminate via collision relatively quickly, discouraging inefficient wandering.
-*   **Collision Penalty:** If the agent collides with an obstacle (`collision == True`), it receives a large negative reward of `-40`.
-This strongly penalizes unsafe actions and terminates the current episode (`terminated = True`).
+*   **Collision Penalty:** If the agent collides with an obstacle (`collision == True`), it receives a large negative reward of `-20.0`.
+This strongly penalizes unsafe actions, and the episode terminates immediately (`terminated = True`).
-*   **Goal Reached Reward:** If the agent successfully reaches the target (`goal_reached == True`), it receives a large positive reward of `+20`.
-Upon reaching the target, the agent's score increases by 1, and the target is immediately relocated to a new random position (`_place_target()`).
-The episode does *not* terminate immediately upon reaching the goal (allowing for multi-goal episodes within the step limit).
+*   **Goal Reached Reward:** If the agent successfully reaches the target (`goal_reached == True`), it receives a large positive reward of `+50.0`.
+Upon reaching the target:
+    *   The agent's score increases by 1 (`self.score += 1`).
+    *   The target is immediately relocated to a new random position (`_place_target()`).
+    *   The episode does *not* terminate, allowing the agent to pursue multiple targets within the maximum step limit of a single episode.
-*   **Movement Reward Shaping:** If the agent does *not* collide and does *not* reach the target in the current step:
+*   **Movement Reward Shaping (If No Collision or Goal Reach):** If the agent neither collides nor reaches the goal in the current step, a reward shaping component is calculated based on the change in distance to the goal:
+    *   The change in distance is calculated: `distance_change = first_distance - dist_to_goal` (where `first_distance` is the distance at the start of the step and `dist_to_goal` is the distance at the end).
+    *   This change is scaled and *added* to the base step penalty: `reward += distance_change * 0.5`.
+    *   **Outcome:**
-    *   If the agent **moved closer** to the target compared to its position at the beginning of the step (`dist_to_goal < first_distance`), the reward for that step is overridden to become `+0.3`.
-This positive reward shaping provides a denser guidance signal, helping the agent learn to approach the target even before achieving the large goal reward, which was crucial for overcoming the initial sparse reward problem.
+        *   If the agent **moved closer** to the target (`distance_change > 0`), a positive value is added to the `-0.01` base reward, rewarding progress towards the goal.
+        *   If the agent **moved farther** from the target (`distance_change < 0`), a negative value is added to the `-0.01` base reward, increasing the penalty for that step.
-    *   If the agent **did not move closer** to the target, the reward remains the default base penalty of `-0.4`.
-There is no explicit *additional* penalty for moving away, but the agent misses out on the positive shaping reward.
+        *   If the distance **did not change**, the reward for the step remains the base penalty of `-0.01`.

-This combination of large terminal rewards/penalties and dense movement-based reward shaping helps the agent learn the complex task of navigating towards a changing target while actively avoiding obstacles.
+This combination of large terminal rewards/penalties and dense, distance-based reward shaping helps the agent learn the complex task of navigating towards a changing target while actively avoiding obstacles and moving efficiently.
 ## Agent & Training

 ### Algorithm: DQN